 - Flavorsome: You can really taste the vanilla in these cookies (we've added a decent dose of the stuff!), and they are incredibly buttery too.

 - Versatile.
 Besides tasting unreal on their own, they make a great vegan substitute for nilla wafers in dessert recipes.
-You can serve them with soft desserts like banana pudding, chocolate mousse, or as a base for cheesecakes.
+You can serve them with soft desserts like banana pudding, chocolate mousse, to decorate vanilla cake, or as a base for cheesecakes.
 I reckon they would also taste great in tiramisu.

 - They're eggless, dairy-free, nut-free, and made without coconut.